Teyuto/teyuto-flutter-analytics/README.md

 - Seamless integration with Flutter's `video_player` package
 - Automatic reporting of playback progress in Teyuto
 - Easy-to-use API for Flutter developers
+- Support for both authenticated and unauthenticated usage

 ## Prerequisites